Pizzashi/autodrama/README.md

 ### For Autodrama
 - There are three files needed: `Autodrama.exe`, `resources.dll`, and `aria2c.exe`.
 The application is completely portable; nothing is written in the Registry.
 Copy the three files in one directory, and you're good to go.
   - To build `Autodrama.exe`, simply compile `Autodrama.ahk` using AutoHotKey (the released versions are using AutoHotKey version 1.1.33.09).
 [BinMod.ahk](https://github.com/AutoHotkey/Ahk2Exe/blob/master/BinMod.ahk) is now required for compiling since the app handles sensitive data.
 Download the script and install it according to the instructions.
+  - `Autodrama.exe` requires you to create a file named `TopicKeys.lic` that contains the ntfy topics.
+That is, it should contain `static daisyTopic := "topickey1" ` and ` static baconfryTopic := "topickey2"`.
   - To compile `resources.dll`, go to `Autodrama\Resources`, then just run `packer.ahk`.
 A `resources.dll` file will then be generated in the same directory.
   - For aria2c, download the latest version from this [repository](https://github.com/aria2/aria2).
 Or you can use the compiled binary at `Autodrama\External Requirements`.
 ### For Autodrama Helper